City History

 the first President of Navarro Junior College.
 An early day teacher was Miss Myra Winkler, the

-• The Methodist Church was organized by Rev. Wm.
+daughter of Captain C. M. Winkler. - The Methodist Church was organized by Rev. Wm.
 Vaughn in 1874.
 The first building was a school and

 church.
 Among the charter members were: I. B. Sessions, Egbert Sessions, J. M. Mitcham and several